akkeris/daedalus/docs/GETTING_STARTED.md

  *  `daedalus:akkeris` - akkeris debugging, importing and checks.
  *  `daedalus:links` - turn on debugging for module that attempts to establish links between various objects.
  *  `daedalus:metadata` - turn on debugging for module that attempts to classify with labels and annotations.
+ *  `daedalus:oracle` - turn on debugging for oracle scanning.
  *  `daedalus:aws` - aws debugging, importing and checks.